glowkeeper/P3D/docs/assignment/assignment.md

 Record a short video (maximum two-minutes), which shows you exploring the scene you have created with your first-person controller.
 However, it must include the following:

-1. Enter your building by opening the front door
+1. Enter your building by opening the front door.
+Close the door behind you
-2. Pick up an object (a wheel or a ball is an excellent choice)
+2. Spawn an object in front you (a wheel or a ball is an excellent choice)
-3. Walk up to the second floor with that object
+3. Pick up the object and take it up to the second floor with you
 4. Throw it back down the stairs, so the item demonstrates all the proper physics

 ## Write a Report